Infineon/ota-bootloader-abstraction/README.md

 MCUBootloader Application i.e MCUBootApp is a standalone application.
 It is an open source software taken and customized in terms of Flash map and is built outside of ModusToolbox.
 MCUBootApp is programmed/flashed on the device one time, at manufacture (or for development).

-- MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM4 core in case of multicore Psoc6 devices and on CM7 core in case of XMC7200 devices.
+- MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM4 core in case of multicore Psoc6 devices and on CM7 core in case of XMC7100 and XMC7200 devices.
 - In case of 20829 and 89829 devices, MCUBootApp runs on CM33 CPU along with the OTA enabled applications.

 MCUBoot itself is not OTA upgradable.

 For cloning and building MCUBootApp refer to [MCUBootApp README](./source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md).

-## 3. H1-CP Bootloader Support
+## 3. CYW955913EVK-01 in-built Bootloader Support

-*ota-bootloader-abstraction* library has below support for H1-CP Bootloader based OTA on CYW955913EVK-01 platform.
+*ota-bootloader-abstraction* library has below support for CYW955913EVK-01 in-built Bootloader based OTA.

-- Storage operation callback APIs to handle H1-CP Bootloader based upgrade image.
+- Storage operation callback APIs to handle the in-built Bootloader based upgrade image.

 <b> Supported devices: </b><br>
 - CYW955913EVK-01.

-The *ota-update* along with *ota-bootloader-abstraction* library works in concert with H1-CP Bootloader to provide a no-fail solution to updating device software in the field.
+The *ota-update* along with *ota-bootloader-abstraction* library works in concert with CYW955913EVK-01 in-built Bootloader to provide a no-fail solution to updating device software in the field.

-H1-CP Bootloader is preprogrammed on CYW955913EVK-01 and is not updated for the life of the device.
+An in-built Bootloader is preprogrammed on CYW955913EVK-01 and is not updated for the life of the device.

-User OTA application will include the *ota-update* library along with *ota-bootloader-abstraction* library, which will set the appropriate flags so that H1-CP bootloader knows when to perform an update of your application.
+User OTA application will include the *ota-update* library along with *ota-bootloader-abstraction* library, which will set the appropriate flags so that CYW955913EVK-01 in-built bootloader knows when to perform an update of your application.
 The OTA library will download a new (updated) application, store it in flash, and set flags so that on the next reset, Bootloader will see there is an update available.

 <b> The basic device boot sequence is as follows: </b>
-1. ROM boot will start H1-CP Bootloader.
+1. ROM boot will start CYW955913EVK-01 in-built Bootloader.
-2. H1-CP Bootloader starts the current application in Active DS.
+2. The in-built Bootloader starts the current application in Active DS.
 3. If an update is available, the OTA application uses the *ota-update* and *ota-bootloader-abstraction* library to download and store it in the Non-Active DS.
 Subsequently,<br>
    a.
-When the switch image API (cy_ota_storage_switch_to_new_image) is called, the H1-CP Bootloader verifies the update image headers and certificates.<br>
+When the switch image API (cy_ota_storage_switch_to_new_image) is called, the CYW955913EVK-01 in-built Bootloader verifies the update image headers and certificates.<br>
    b.
-Upon finding a valid upgrade image, the H1-CP Bootloader activates the Non-Active DS and designates the active DS as Non-Active DS.<br>
+Upon finding a valid upgrade image, the CYW955913EVK-01 in-built Bootloader activates the Non-Active DS and designates the active DS as Non-Active DS.<br>
    c.
-Following a reset, the H1-CP Bootloader initiates the application (Upgraded Image) in the Active DS.<br>
+Following a reset, the CYW955913EVK-01 in-built Bootloader initiates the application (Upgraded Image) in the Active DS.<br>

 ## 4. Enabling MCUBootloader based OTA in an Application